-A working computer equipped with Windows is necessary if you intend to run ASPEN and other software on your own computer.
-Apple and/or Linux systems are not recommended for this course if you intend to run ASPEN on your own computer (need to dual boot or use a virtual machine with Windows).
-If you do not own a PC, you are welcome to utilize the computer labs to complete ASPEN assignments.
+A working computer equipped with Windows is necessary to run ASPEN on your own computer.
+Apple and/or Linux systems are strongly discouraged for this course.
+If you intend to run ASPEN on your own Apple/Linux computer, you will need to dual boot or use a virtual machine with Windows.
+If you do not own a computer, you are welcome to utilize the computer lab in TIER-411B to complete ASPEN assignments.